Gather makes glassware for bold, joyful gatherings

 Future-proofing the craft

-Glassblowing is an increasingly unsustainable artform, because of its expense, its long and difficult training, and use of fossil fuels.
-Sustainability for Gather means ensuring the business helps the beautiful craft evolve and live on.
+Glassblowing is a craft in peril, because of its expense, its long and difficult training, and the cost of running the furnace.
+Sustaining the craft for Gather means ensuring the business helps the beautiful craft evolve and live on.

 The studio runs on a large electric furnace – a commitment to reducing the use of fossil fuels.
 Gather also has two small electric furnaces for melting waste glass as well as a double ended reheating furnace, designed to make two workstations from one.